Catalearn/Examples/README.md

-# examples
+# Examples
-A gallery of example that use catalearn with various datasets
+A gallery of examples that use catalearn with various datasets

+## Contents

+* MNIST example
+* Carvana Image Masking Challenge